techascent/tech.ml.dataset/docs/quick-reference.md

  dataset by a bit - sometimes 20%.
 This is because lists that have allocated extra capacity are copied into arrays that have no extra capacity.

  * [tech.v2.datatype/clone](https://github.com/techascent/tech.datatype/blob/master/src/tech/v2/datatype.clj#L218) - Clones the dataset realizing lazy operation and where copying the data into java arrays.
-Will clone datsets or columns.
+Will clone datasets or columns.